Amlogic-NN/amlnn-toolkit/adla_toolkit/readme.md

 This repository provides instructions for setting up the **Amlogic Python Runtime** environment on a PC Host and running demo models on Amlogic platforms via ADB.
 It abstracts complex interactions into a streamlined workflow, enabling rapid deployment and testing from your development machine.

+This board-connected inference workflow uses the host x86 PC(or 3rd party arm ubuntu environment) as the controller, while the actual model execution runs on the Amlogic device with the NPU.
+The Python SDK on the host side is responsible for preparing inputs, pushing model/input files to the device through ADB, and triggering inference commands remotely.
+On the device side,  “nnserver” loads the compiled ".adla" model and runs inference on the NPU.
+After execution, the inference results and performance metrics are pulled back to the host through ADB for analysis.

 ## 🚀 Key Features

 - **Developer-Centric API**: Simplified workflow for model loading, configuration, and inference.